mattvend/GpuStreams/README.md

 As I only have a limited number of kernel to launch (3 to be accurate) in order to perform the interpolation, I will use the second method to improve performances.

-### how to use CUDA streams for concurent memory copies
+### How to use CUDA streams for concurent memory copies
 The code needs to be modified and follow those guidelines:
 - use non-default stream for the memory copy
 - use host pinned memory